FajraKatviro/FKFramework3/README.md

   2. Include 'fkframework.pri' file from submodule to the end of your project file
   3. Enable required features (see utils section)

-Full description:

-Paths section
+**Full description:**

+**Paths section**

 This section is a separate git repository.
-The repository contains *.pri files with default pre-defined locations for FKFramework3 related files.
+The repository contains *.pri* files with default pre-defined locations for FKFramework3 related files.
-FK_FRAMEWORK_PATH - FKFramework3 root directory
+- FK_FRAMEWORK_PATH - FKFramework3 root directory
-FK_TOOLS_FOLDER - Tools section directory
+- FK_TOOLS_FOLDER - Tools section directory
-FK_UTILS_FOLDER - Utils section directory
+- FK_UTILS_FOLDER - Utils section directory

 Include 'fkframeworkpath.pri' to get these values or include 'fkframework.pri' to use utils section If you want override used FKFramework3 location, you should set variable before include command.
 So, there is the best place for include command in the end of project file.

-Tools section
+**Tools section**

-This section uncludes the set of tools designed for different develop or deploy automatisations. deploy_desktop deploy_mobile helpers imagesetGenerator
+This section uncludes the set of tools designed for different develop or deploy automatisations.

-Utils section
+- deploy_desktop
+- deploy_mobile
+- helpers
+- imagesetGenerator

+**Utils section**

-This section provides the set of project inludes for enabling FKFramework3 features.
+This section provides the set of *.pri* files for enabling FKFramework3 features.
-Add value to FK variable (e.g. FK += imageset) to enable feature helpers - set of common used headers (see sources for details) deploy mobile imageset modules
+Add value to FK variable (e.g. FK += imageset) to enable feature

-Modules section

-Samples section
+- helpers - set of common used headers (see sources for details)
+- deploy
+- mobile
+- imageset
+- modules

+**Modules section**

+**Samples section**